sapegin/washingcode-book/manuscript/book.md

 You may think that using functions is slower than loops, and likely it is.
 But in reality it doesn’t matter unless you’re working with millions of items.

 Modern JavaScript engines are very fast and optimized for popular code patterns.
-Back in the day we used to write loops like this, because checking the array length on every iteration was too slow:
+Back in the day, we used to write loops like this because checking the array length on every iteration was too slow:

 ```js
 var names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];